Anupama-nambiar/hardware-security/Multiplication_program/multiplication/matrix_multiplication/whole_array/README.md

 //
 //===----------------------------------------------------------------------===//-->

-# Matrix Multiplication - Configurable Column Design
+# Matrix Multiplication - Controlled Single Program Execution

 This directory contains a matrix multiplication design for a Ryzen AI device with an NPU (Neural Processing Unit).
 Unlike the whole-array design, this variant allows precise control over **which columns of AI Engines (AIEs) are used** via a configurable column offset and column count.
 This makes it suitable for partitioned workloads, resource isolation experiments, and performance benchmarking across different AIE column configurations.